 These need to be meaningful to you personally, a few examples may be, smile or say hello to a stranger, attend group gatherings/parties or even join a forum, literally any kind of social situations at all!
-I know you could probably write down a lot more, but fro now stick to 10.
+I know you could probably write down a lot more, but lets not get excited shall we, for now stick to 10.

 Now you have done that I want you to check the date and write it at the top of the paper, once you have done that, go forward 3 months and write that date on the bottom of the paper.
 All done?..
 Now you can read on for an explanation.

 The reason I asked you to score them from 1 to 10 is because in the next three months I want you to do each of them at least once.
 But I want you to start at number one.
-If you jump into this head first and start trying to instantly accomplish something that terrifies you, all that you will do is push yourself back further and you will keep talking yourself out of it.
+If you get too big for your booys, jump into this head first and start trying to instantly accomplish something that terrifies you, all that will do is push yourself back further.
+You will keep talking yourself out of it.

 It can be as simple as smiling at a stranger in the high street, just start slowly but surely going out of your comfort zone, one step at a time.
+Even if a mouse could take bigger steps.
 Gradually build yourself up to completing number 10.

-Don’t underestimate the enormity of what you are going to be doing here, ultimately, whether its number 1 or number 10, all of these situations scare you, hence why they are on your list.
+Don’t underestimate the enormity of what you are going to be doing here.
+Otherwise you’re asking for a shit storm.
+Ultimately, whether its number 1 or number 10, all of these situations scare you, hence why they are on your list.
 So make sure you aren’t put off by the initial fear.

 Because of this I want you to do something for me..
-The first time you are about to attempt number 1 I want you to breathe deeply, in the nose and out of the mouth, clear your mind and just bite the bullet.
+The first time you are about to attempt number 1 I want you to breathe deeply, in the nose and out of the mouth, clear your mind and just bite the bullet (Not literally please).

 Don’t Think, Just Do.
 Just Go For It.